Arnauld/Curriculum/readme.markdown

 'curriculum/util' contains several utilities.
 The two most interestings are `HasLabel` and `HasHtmlDescription` used to have a basic support for localization of models.

+'curriculum/message' provides base classes for i18n of internal message bus.
+The messages posted in the 'local' bus are periodically fetched by the browser and displayed to the user.

 ### Web and page rendering

 Web support is provided by the use of *scalatra* (entry point `CurriculumFilter`) and XML manipulation for page rendering.